intact-portal/intact-portal-documentation/dataset-descriptions/curated-datasets.md

 * [**Ulcerative colitis**](https://www.ebi.ac.uk/intact/query/annot:%22dataset:ulcerative%20colitis%22) - Interactions of proteins identified as having a link to ulcerative colitis [![PSI 2.5](https://www.ebi.ac.uk/intact/images/psi25.png?conversationContext=7)](ftp://ftp.ebi.ac.uk/pub/databases/intact/current/psi25/datasets/Ulcerative_colitis.zip)

   Interactions extracted from publications focused on proteins involved in ulcerative colitis.

+_Disclaimer: Search results for our datasets are displayed on our old website while we implement this search capacity in our new website._